 - While the turkey is in the brine, make the vanilla bourbon butter.
 Place the ingredients into a bowl and whisk together until completely combined.
 Set aside.

 - When ready, remove the turkey from the brine and pat dry.
 Stuff the cavity of the turkey with aromatics and rub the skin, both under and over, with the vanilla bourbon butter.
 Season the turkey with salt and pepper.

-- Tie the legs together tightly, tuck the wings under the back, and transfer the bird to a roasting pan.
+- Tie the legs together tightly with kitchen twine.
+Then tuck the wings under the back, and transfer the bird to a roasting pan.
 Place the turkey into the oven and roast for 30 to 40 minutes, allowing the skin to brown.
 Remove the turkey from the oven and cover the breast with aluminum foil to prevent burning.

-- Reduce the oven temperature to 350º F and continue to roast the turkey for 2-1/2 to 3 hours, basting every 30 minutes.
+- Reduce the oven temperature to 350 degrees F and continue to roast the turkey for 2-1/2 to 3 hours, basting every 30 minutes.

-- 30 minutes before the turkey is ready to come out of the oven, remove foil from the breast and continue to roast until an instant read thermometer reads 161º F. Remove the turkey from the oven, loosely covered with foil and allow to rest for 20 to 30 minutes before carving.
+- About 30 minutes before the turkey is ready to come out of the oven, remove foil from the breast and continue to roast until an instant read thermometer reads 161 degrees F. Remove the turkey from the oven, loosely covered with foil and allow to rest for 20 to 30 minutes before carving.